wbbraam/pyconFlaskRestplus/README.md

 ## Explanations and hints

-Please be sure to read the PowerPoint file included in this repo: flask-restx.pptx.
+Please be sure to read the [PowerPoint file](https://github.com/ltpitt/python-flask-restx-workshop/blob/master/flask-restx.pptx) included in this repo.

 ### Contribution guidelines ###